alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 * Byte [11].
 This is only one byte with a value between 1 and 6.
 It specifies how many pokemon are there in the trainer's party.
 * It's the only way of telling the other side that your party is smaller than 6, you have to exchange 415 bytes no matter how many pokemon you have!
 By specifying a smaller party size, the other peer will ignore the extra bytes (corresponding to non existing pokemon).
-* [Glitch] if its bigger than expected (e.g: 6 when we only have 3 pokemon), the empty/random data corresponding to non existing party members will be interpreted as pokemon too!
+* [Glitch] if it's bigger than expected (e.g: 6 when we only have 3 pokemon), the empty/random data corresponding to non existing party members will be interpreted as pokemon too!
 * Things i haven't tested:
   * What happens if party size is 0.
   * What happens if party size is greater than 6.